-Under our Cyber Risk Program, our SVP, and the cybersecurity staff, along with our management-led Cybersecurity Subcommittee, with input where appropriate from our third-party advisors, work to identify our cybersecurity threats, assess the risks and deploy appropriate technologies and processes to mitigate the risks.
-When cybersecurity incidents occur, these resources work to manage through the incident utilizing advanced security tools and playbooks, and in accordance with processes set out in our various policies and practice documents, which include internal communications protocols to keep the executive team and, where appropriate, the Risk Committee and board or directors, informed.
-Pertinent policy and practice documents include, among others, E2open's Guidelines for Cybersecurity Determination for Item 1.05 of Form 8-K (governing the Company's materiality determination for reporting purposes) and our Crisis Response Plan.
+Under our Cyber Risk Program, our SVP, and the cybersecurity staff, along with the Cyber Response Team, with input where appropriate from our third-party advisors, work to identify our cybersecurity threats, assess the risks and deploy appropriate technologies and processes to mitigate the risks.
+When cybersecurity incidents occur, these resources work to manage through the incident utilizing advanced security tools and playbooks, and in accordance with processes set out in our various policies and practice documents, which include internal communications protocols to keep the executive team and, where appropriate, the Risk Committee and board of directors informed.
+Pertinent policy and practice documents include, among others, our Crisis Response Plan, which describes the detailed processes and procedures that should be followed in the event of a cybersecurity incident.

-As an important cybersecurity risk mitigant, E2open provides mandatory training to its new hires and quarterly training of its employees, including phishing simulation tests and follow-up tests as needed, along with monthly cybersecurity newsletters and other cyber risk-related communications.
+As an important cybersecurity risk mitigant, E2open provides mandatory training to its new hires and existing employees on a regular basis, including phishing simulation tests and follow-up tests as needed, along with monthly cybersecurity newsletters and other cyber risk-related communications.